MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/general-setup.md

 ## Single sign-on
 Cloud App Security is coupled with Azure Active Directory for authentication, provisioning, and licensing related activities.
 For information on how to manage single sign-on, see [Azure Active Directory federation compatibility list: third-party identity providers that can be used to implement single sign-on](https://msdn.microsoft.com/library/azure/jj679342.aspx).

+> [!NOTE]
+> If you use ExpressRoute, Cloud App Security is deployed in Azure and fully integrated with [ExpressRoute](https://azure.microsoft.com/documentation/articles/expressroute-introduction/).
+All interactions with the Cloud App Security apps and traffic sent to Cloud App Security, including upload of discovery logs, is routed via ExpressRoute **public peering** for improved latency, performance and security.
+There are no configuration steps required from the customer side.
+    For more information about  Public Peering, see [ExpressRoute circuits and routing domains](https://azure.microsoft.com/documentation/articles/expressroute-circuit-peerings/).

 ## See Also
 [Set up Cloud Discovery](set-up-cloud-discovery.md)
 [For technical support, please visit the Cloud App Security assisted support page.](http://support.microsoft.com/oas/default.aspx?prid=16031)